-- 16% of respondents believe their current CMS workflows are difficult or very difficult. - Time-consuming processes, security issues, and difficulty in needing to learn a new system/ skill/tech stack are the 3 main reasons why businesses change their CMS. - The majority of users (53%) need more than 1 CMS just to maintain their content operations, with 11% using 4 or more CMSs. - Minimizing delivery risk, need for a new technology stack and omnichannel capabilities are the main reasons behind having more than 1 CMS in place a direct result of the legacy architecture of traditional CMS solutions like WordPress, Adobe Experience Manager, and Webflow. - In the vast majority of businesses (76%) multiple teams use a CMS on a regular basis, making proper workflows and collaboration capabilities even more important. - 27% of businesses already use a Headless CMS to manage their content from one central hub and publish simultaneously on any channel. - An overwhelming majority (86%) of businesses report improved KPIs, revenue growth, and productivity since using a headless CMS.
+- Half of users (50%) need more than 1 CMS just to maintain their content operations, with 10% using 4 or more CMSs. - Mimimizing delivery risk, need of a new technology stack/legacy, and omnichannel capabilities are the main reasons behind having more than 1 CMS in place a direct result of the legacy architecture of traditional CMS solutions like WordPress, Adobe Experience Manager, and Webflow. - Time-consuming processes, security issues, and difficulty in needing to learn a new system/skill/tech stack are the 3 main reasons why businesses change their CMS. - 4 26% of respondents believe their current CMS workflows are difficult or very difficult. - In the majority of businesses (60%) multiple teams use a CMS on a regular basis, making proper workflows and collaboration capabilities even more important. - 41% of businesses already use a Headless CMS to manage their content from one central hub and publish simultaneously on any channel. - An overwhelming majority (88%) of businesses report improved KPIs, revenue growth, and productivity since using a headless CMS.